 Just days after January 6, 2009, the US~Observer sent an email to all investors, giving them the opportunity to retain the US~Observer to go after the principal they had handed over to Lowrance.
 We gave this opportunity since we had interacted with, and became very much associated with, approximately a dozen investors during the last four months of 2008.
 In fact, three investors had already hired us before we sent the communication out.
 A total of 64 investors hired us out of a total of over 440 clients of FCSL.

 A Ponzi Scheme is a fraudulent investment operation that pays returns to investors out of the money paid by subsequent investors rather than from profit.
 The term, “Ponzi scheme,” is used primarily in the United States, while other English-speaking countries do not distinguish colloquially between this scheme and other pyramid schemes.

-Later in the day I received a call from Carlos Olmos and I inquired about the new investor’s money.
+Later in the day, I received a call from Carlos Olmos and I inquired about the new investor’s money.
 Carlos told me that he knew for sure that this money had been spent, but that he also knew that Jeff had a “lot of money somewhere.”
-I agreed with him and we ended our conversation, however I was left with one more piece of evidence pointing to a Ponzi scheme.
+I agreed with him, and we ended our conversation, however I was left with one more piece of evidence pointing to a Ponzi scheme.